fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 ```

-Strings surrounded by '{}' are user-specific. {dataportal} specifies the name of each data portal and is used by the ```-dp``` option of the script.
+Strings surrounded by '{}' are specified by the user. {dataportal} specifies the name of each data portal and is used by the ```-dp``` option of the script.
 This can be any string the user wants but has to be specific for the each data portal. {dataportal_url] specifies the 'first' page of the harvesting and should look something like this:

 ```www.your_dataportal.org/oai/request?verb=ListRecords&metadataPrefix=```